Shortest Paths without a Map, but with an Entropic Regularizer: Introduction

+Layered graph traversal and the evolving tree game are connected by the following reduction, which we prove in Section~\ref{sec: applications}. \begin{theorem} If there is a $C$-competitive strategy for the evolving tree game on \emph{binary} trees of depth at most $k$, then there is a $C$-competitive strategy for traversing layered graphs of width $k$. \end{theorem}

-Mirror descent is used to generate a fractional online solution to the evolving tree game.
+\paragraph{\bf Algorithm for the Evolving Tree Game} Mirror descent is used to generate a fractional online solution to the evolving tree game.
 The algorithm maintains a probability distribution on the leaves.
 A fractional solution can be converted easily on-the-fly into a randomized algorithm.
-As in~\cite{BCLLM18,BCLL19} the analysis of our fractional algorithm for the dynamic tree game is based on a potential function that combines (in our case, a modification of) the Bregman divergence associated with the entropic regularizer with a weighted depth potential.
+As in~\cite{BCLLM18,BCLL19} the analysis of our fractional algorithm for the evolving tree game is based on a potential function that combines (in our case, a modification of) the Bregman divergence associated with the entropic regularizer with a weighted depth potential.
 The Bregman divergence is used to bound the algorithm's {\em service cost} against the adversary's cost.
 The weighted depth potential is used to bound the algorithm's {\em movement cost} against its own service cost.

 However, in our setting, in contrast to~\cite{BCLLM18,BCLL19}, the metric on the set of leaves, and even the topology of the underlying tree, change dynamically.
 This poses a few new challenges to the approach.
 In particular, the potential function that works for metrical task systems is not invariant under the topology changes that are needed here.
 We resolve this problem by working with revised edge weights that slightly over-estimate the true edge weights.
 When a topology change would lead to an increase of the potential function (by reducing the combinatorial depth of some vertices), we prevent such an increase by downscaling the affected revised edge weights appropriately.